informalsystems/hermes/guide/src/index.md

 # IBC Relayer Guide

-This guide can be used to help you setup, configure and operate the IBC Relayer to transfer packets between two IBC enabled chains.
+This guide can be used to help you setup, configure and operate Hermes to transfer packets between two IBC enabled chains.

 ## Sections
 ---
 **[Introduction](./relayer.md)**

-- The introduction gives a brief overview about the IBC Relayer
+- The introduction gives a brief overview about Hermes

 **[Getting Started](./getting_started.md)**

-- The getting started section can help you setup, configure and run the IBC Relayer
+- The getting started section can help you setup, configure and run Hermes

 **[Tutorials](./tutorials.md)**

-- This section provides some tutorials on how to operate and test the relayer
+- This section provides some tutorials on how to operate and test Hermes

 **[Commands Reference](./commands.md)**

-- The commands will let you interact with the IBC Relayer using its command-line interface.
+- The commands will let you interact with Hermes using its command-line interface.

 **[Troubleshooting](./troubleshoot.md)**

-- This section has the most frequently asked questions related to the IBC Relayer.
+- This section provides some troubleshooting tips to help you solve the issues when running Hermes

 **[Frequently Asked Questions](./faq.md)**

-- This section provides some troubleshooting tips to help you solve the issues when running the IBC Relayer
+- This section has the most frequently asked questions related to Hermes operation and functionality

 **[Glossary](./glossary.md)**